spatiotemporal-data/spatiotemporal-data.github.io/index.md

   padding: 10px;
 ">

-🌱 <a href="https://spatiotemporal-data.github.io/posts/ts_conv/">Time Series Convolution</a>.
-A convolutional kernel approach for reinforcing the modeling of time series trends and interpreting temporal patterns, allowing one to leverage Fourier transforms and learn sparse representations.
-The interpretable machine learning models such as sparse regression unlock opportunities to better capture the long-term changes and temporal patterns of real-world time series.
-The content is mainly from our research work below.

 <div style="
   max-width: 750px; /* Optional: Limits how wide it can get */
   margin: 0 auto; /* Centers the text */
   padding: 10px 10px; /* Small side padding for better readability */
 ">

+🌱 <a href="https://spatiotemporal-data.github.io/posts/ts_conv/"><b>Time Series Convolution</b></a>.
+A convolutional kernel approach for reinforcing the modeling of time series trends and interpreting temporal patterns, allowing one to leverage Fourier transforms and learn sparse representations.
+The interpretable machine learning models such as sparse regression unlock opportunities to better capture the long-term changes and temporal patterns of real-world time series.
+The content is mainly from our research work below.

 <ul style="padding-left: 20px;">
   <li style="font-size: 14px; color: gray; margin-bottom: 15px;">